Skip to content

 When I'm 100% sure that everything works... no, when I'm 200% sure, then I might relax a bit and start the containers in detached mode.
 Until everything again falls apart and it is time to open the logs again.

 Let's look at the app by going to http://localhost:8080.
-It seems that the app is showing the wrong message!
+It seems that it is showing the wrong message!
 Let's hop right into the container and fix this.
 Keep your browser open, we won't need to shut down the container for this fix.
 We will execute bash inside the container, the flags -it will ensure that we can interact with the container:

 $ docker container ls